elaineforbes/shiny/README.md

 https://github.com/RamiKrispin/shinylive to display shinylive app on https://elaineforbes.github.io/shiny/

 since upgrade to Ubuntu 24.04 there is an error relating to python modules

+amended ridgeplot to 0.1.25 because ridgeplot 0.1.26 no longer supports statsmodels 0.14.2